Thyb0rg/Cosmos-Validators-League/README.md

 ### <u>Qualitative metrics</u>

-Building upon the [Thyborg Cosmos Validator Ranking](https://datastudio.google.com/s/msjj-w1RQLo), we plan to integrate some qualitative data into the total score: sufficient information will be provided for each validator, and qualifying delegator wallet will be able to grade validators on-chain for the following criteria:
+We plan to integrate some qualitative data into the total score: sufficient information will be provided for each validator, and qualifying delegator wallet will be able to grade validators on-chain for the following criteria:
 <ul>
 <li>Contribution: Track record for contributions to the growth of the ecosystem through the technical expertise</li>
 <li>Participation: Track record for participations in governance, e.g putting forward new proposals or reviewing,